 classes taijiquan self defence qigong tai chi for health about us reviews a-z

 Full time job

+Rachel has worked a 37.5 hour week since leaving university.
+Every day she commutes to work.
 As part of her job Rachel also has public speaking engagements, yet she manages to fit in an extensive daily training schedule.

 Twice daily training

-She follows the traditional model of training in the morning when she wakes up, and then again after work.
+Rachel follows the traditional model of training in the morning when she wakes up, and then again after work.